We are committed to ensuring your privacy

 These track actions occurring on the site and collect data such as the customer’s IP address, browser type, Internet Service Provider, referring/exit pages, and date/time stamps.

-Electronic files used to record information about how the customer browse the site
+Electronic files are used to record information about how the customer browses the site

 If you fail to provide personal data

 In any case, if a customer is unable to provide any personal information which is required by law in order for us to provide them our services, we will not be able to perform the contract we have or are trying to enter with them.
 In such a case, we may have to cancel their order or service they have requested but we will notify them if this is the case at the time.

 Under data protection laws we are only permitted to use customers’ personal data if we have a lawful basis for doing so as to set out in the data protection laws.
 We will only use their personal data when the law allows us to.
 Most commonly, we will use our customer’s personal data in the following circumstances:

 - Where we need to perform a contract with our customer;

 - Where we need to comply with a legal or regulatory obligation;

 - Where it is necessary for our legitimate interests (or those of a third party) and our customer’s interests and fundamental rights do not override those interests; or

 - With our customer’s consent (for example, in relation to sending marketing communications to them via email), they have the right to withdraw at any time by contacting us using the contact details above.

 Purposes for which we will use your personal data